cosmos/gravity-bridge/README.md

 With the application set up, you can now use Peggy by sending a lock transaction to the smart contract.

-### Set up
+### Set-up

-Create a .env file with environment variable LOCAL_PROVIDER, an example configuration can be found in .env.example.
+Create a .env file with environment variable LOCAL_PROVIDER - an example configuration can be found in .env.example.
 For running the bridge locally, you'll only need the LOCAL_PROVIDER.
-Environment variables MNEMONIC, INFURA_PROJECT_ID are only required for using the Ropsten testnet (see below).
+Environment variables MNEMONIC and INFURA_PROJECT_ID are only required for using the Ropsten testnet (see below).

 ### Terminal 1: Start local blockchain